Our Latest Victoria Deals

 House of Travel Christchurch City

-Minji was born and raised in South Korea; and from an early age travel has been her biggest passion.
-This inspired Minji to study tourism management and become a tour guide in Japan and South East Asia.
+Minji is our Japan specialist in Christchurch.
+Born and raised in South Korea, her passion for travel began at an early age.
+This passion led her to study tourism management and become a tour guide in both Japan and Southeast Asia.

 "Investment in travel is an investment in yourself" - Matthew Karsten